Business Idea

 1. Wood

-Although UV lasers are not primarily designed for wood, they can still produce clean engravings with strong contrast—especially on images with bold highlights and shadows.
+UV lasers produce clean engravings with strong contrast—especially on images with bold highlights and shadows.

 Because the beam produces minimal heat, edges remain crisp without burnt residue.